- Docs Home

 - Starting: When started, the Drainer node sets its state to

-and stops pulling binlogs from Pump nodes.
-After all threads are safely exited, the Drainer node updates its state tooffline
+offline-drainercommand in the binlogctl tool.
+After receiving the offline instruction, the Drainer node sets its state toclosingand stops pulling binlogs from Pump nodes.
+After all threads are safely exited, the Drainer node updates its state toofflineand exits the process.

 - Pause: You can pause a Drainer process by using the